decodingml/llm-twin-course/README.md

 **What is an LLM Twin?** It is an AI character that learns to write like somebody by incorporating its style and personality into an LLM.

-## 🪈 The architecture of the LLM Twin is split into 4 Python microservices:
+## 🪈 The architecture of the LLM Twin is split into 4 Python microservices

 <p align="center">
   <img src="media/architecture.png" alt="LLM Twin Architecture">